lazytiger/unity-egui-rust/Build_Android.md

 To work around about this issue, there are two ways:

 * use a ndk older than r23c
-* rename libunwind.a to libgcc.a in ndk
+* copy libunwind.a to libgcc.a in ndk